Piranha Family of Vehicles

 Ambulance

-This is an unarmed variant with roof-mounted air conditioning.
+This was an unarmed variant with roof-mounted air conditioning.

 Radar carrier

-Variant is fitted with RASIT battlefield surveillance radar.
-Radar can be lowered under armor for protection.
+Variant was fitted with RASIT battlefield surveillance radar.
+Radar could be lowered under armor for protection.

 Armored Recovery Vehicle

-This is an unarmed variant with light boom, winch and recovery tools.
+This was an unarmed variant with light boom, winch and recovery tools.

 Grizzly family

-These are Canadian versions of the Piranha 6 x 6 fitted with a different turret and equipment.
-This includes the Husky maintenance and recovery vehicle and Cougar fire support vehicle.
-Grizzlies have been upgraded to the 8 x 8 standard.
-See separate database entry.
+These were Canadian versions of the Piranha 6 × 6 fitted with a different turret and equipment.
+This included the Husky maintenance and recovery vehicle and the Cougar fire support vehicle.
+Grizzlies had been upgraded to the 8 × 8 standard.

 Cardoen/MOWAG 6 x 6

-This is a license-built version of the Piranha 6 x 6 built by Cardoen in Chile.
-The Chilean model is virtually identical to the Piranha, except for a greater fuel capacity (400 liters versus 250 liters), which gives it a greater range of 746 mi (1,200 km).
-These vehicles have been fitted with a wide variety of weapons including 120-mm mortars, 90-mm cannons, 20-mm cannons, radios, aerial surveillance radars and anti-tank missiles.
-Only mortar, cannon, command, and APC variants have been produced; the rest were prototypes.
+This was a license-built version of the Piranha 6 × 6 built by Cardoen in Chile.
+The Chilean model was virtually identical to the Piranha, except for a greater fuel capacity (400 liters versus 250 liters), which gave it a greater range of 746 mi (1,200 km).
+These vehicles had been fitted with a wide variety of weapons including 120‑mm mortars, 90‑mm cannons, 20‑mm cannons, radios, aerial surveillance radars, and anti‑tank missiles.
+Only mortar, cannon, command, and APC variants had been produced; the rest were prototypes.

 Panzerjager 90

-This variant is a Piranha 6 x 6 fitted with the Norwegian Thune-Eureka turret with two launchers for Hughes TOW 2 anti-tank missiles.
-The first vehicle was delivered to Swiss army in May 1989.
-There were 310 Panzerjager 90s in service by 1992 in 31 anti-tank companies.
+This variant was a Piranha 6 × 6 fitted with the Norwegian Thune‑Eureka turret with two launchers for Hughes TOW 2 anti‑tank missiles.
+The first vehicle was delivered to the Swiss Army in May 1989.
+There were 310 Panzerjager 90s in service by 1992 in 31 anti‑tank companies.

 issues and notes

-The following engine and transmission options are available for the Piranha family of APCs, including German MTU 6V183TE22 (400 hp at 2300 rpm) and ZF Ecomat 6 hp 600 automatic transmission.
+The following engine and transmission options were available for the Piranha family of APCs, including German MTU 6V183TE22 (400 hp at 2300 rpm) and ZF Ecomat 6 hp 600 automatic transmission.
 Also:

 Swedish Scania DSJ9-48A (400 hp at 2,300 rpm) and ZF Ecomat 6 hp 600 automatic transmission.